-Ready for a full-on immersion in the wild West Coast?
-This sea kayaking expedition, designed for experienced paddlers, was described by Men's Journal as one of "10 Real Adventures for Mere Mortals," alongside other world-class thrills like diving in the Galapagos.
+This classic west coast sea kayaking expedition, designed for experienced paddlers, has been described as one of "10 Real Adventures for Mere Mortals".

 |These trips begin and end from your accommodation in Comox/Courtenay or Campbell River, include van transportation, a scenic boat ride to our Wilderness Retreat Base Camp, and the perfect mix of personal and group time once on the west coast.

 Your destination - the dramatic Mquqᵂin/ Brooks Peninsula Provincial Park - is one of the quintessential west coast Vancouver Island kayaking adventures.
 So, consider joining West Coast Expeditions for this trip-of-a-lifetime to the mighty Brooks Peninsula, an 800 m high and 14 km projection off the northwest coast of Vancouver Island!

 This sea kayaking expedition is for "experienced paddlers" and campers who have done a reasonable amount of paddling and camping in a range of conditions.
 Participants should know they are comfortable in a kayak for extended periods (up to 3 hours), and have the physical fitness and stamina to paddle a loaded kayak for several days in a row.